 - It uses other programs’ names as a disguise.

 If the program meets three of these criterions, it is definitely malicious.
-For sure, you can just miss one of the characteristics – just because the program does not show its malevolent elements at the moment.
+You can surely miss one of the characteristics – just because the program does not show its nasty elements at the moment.
 However, most malicious programs are not so tricky – they generally start making your life harder exactly after the start.

 What can I do to prevent malware injection?